MetroChimneyPDX

 This is the leading cause of chimney fires.
 Therefore, having our Chimney Sweeps come out to perform a chimney cleaning not only restores your flue’s interior dimensions to its proper working size but, if done early enough, can prevent creosote buildup that might become unremovable with a regular sweep, requiring additional actions to ensure the safety of your chimney.
 The advantage of Zero Clearance Fireplace liners is that they are made of metal, making it difficult for creosote to accumulate permanently, unlike masonry fireplaces, which are constructed from porous bricks.
 Cleaning them annually will effectively address any creosote issues your unit may have.

-It is equally important to periodically clean a wood stove to prevent the buildup of soot from corroding the interior metal of the flue or causing rust.
+It is equally important to periodically clean a Zero Clearance Fireplace to prevent the buildup of soot from corroding the interior metal of the flue or causing rust.
 Carbon, when left unchecked, can corrode materials on a molecular level.
 To extend the lifespan of your flue, especially if you use your wood stove frequently, it is advisable to have it cleaned annually.
 This maintenance routine can help you avoid the need for costly flue replacement down the line.

 During your zero clearance fireplace cleaning, we conduct a thorough examination of your system to provide you with a Safety Inspection Report detailing the condition of your zero clearance fireplace unit.
 This inspection includes identifying any problem areas and making repair recommendations, all of which are documented on your receipt.
 We also assess the installation to ensure there are no hazards resulting from improper setup and verify the functionality of essential components such as the damper and clay refractory heat deflection panels.